 We were full with our meal but when we were told that they have Matcha Tiramisu and homemade Miso ice cream, I couldn’t resist myself.

 I’m a huge lover of Tiramisu – in fact, I can never say no to it.
-But I had never tried a Matcha flavored Tiramisu and wondered how it would taste like.
+But I had never tried a Matcha flavored Tiramisu and wondered what it would taste like.
 Well, the answer is it tasted fabulous.
 The Matcha was not at all overpowering and there was a nice blend of the tiramisu flavor.
 An amazing fusion dessert, if I may say.
 Don’t miss this.

-If you’re in or around Brooklyn and are looking for high-quality Japanese food, whether it’s Sushi, Ramen or Sashimi, you should definitely give this place a visit.
+If you’re in or around Brooklyn and are looking for high-quality Japanese food, whether it’s Sushi, Ramen, or Sashimi, you should definitely give this place a visit.
 I am sure you’ll love it as much as we did.

 ** Special thanks to Henry Yang, the Manager Director, for being such a fabulous host.